shinh/tel_ldr/README.md

 This obtains an address of a symbol from its name.
 Do you see how it works?
 Why is strstr for T necessary?

-## Philosophy

-This entry focuses on a fairly overlooked tool, the dynamic linking loader.
-I wanted to show how compact the code of dynamic loaders can be by implementing the loader in less than 1000 bytes.
-Another goal of this entry was to show how useful the dynamic loaders can be, by allowing users to run Linux binaries on another OS.

-One more thing this entry would demonstrate is the portability of x86.